What Does a Bridesmaid Even Do?

-If the load-up crew is short a pair of hands or you're just really into carrying instapots and floor lamps, this is a good place to extend your good nature for helping.
+And gently, you animal!
+If the load-up crew is short a pair of hands or you're just really hankering for a peek at those instant pots and floor lamps, this is a good place to extend your good nature for helping.
 Plus, it gives you an excuse to breathe some fresh air and take a break from the noise inside.

 Find Out What Needs to Be Taken Down/Cleaned